 The authorities will assess whether your income is stable, legitimate, and sufficient to support your stay in Portugal without local employment.
 Use this checklist to confirm you’re ready to submit your application with confidence.

 Having your finances well-documented before you apply is not just about meeting the income threshold; it’s about proving long-term stability.
-Immigration officers look for a pattern of reliable earnings, not one-off payments.
+Immigration officers search for a pattern of reliable earnings, not one-off payments.

-Taking the time to organise and verify your documents can make the difference between a smooth approval and unnecessary delays.
+Taking the time to organise and verify your documents can mean the difference between smooth visa approvals and unnecessary delays.

 Legal Framework & Regulations